johnoneil/fspec/README.md

 **fspec — A Declarative Way to Tame Filesystems**

-Modern teams accumulate enormous numbers of files — from animation assets to research datasets, logs, CAD files, renders, source code, and everything in between.
+Modern teams accumulate enormous numbers of files — from source code to art assets, logs, CAD files, renders, and everything in between.
 Over time, naming conventions drift, contributors improvise, directory structures evolve organically, and eventually nobody knows:

 * *Where things are supposed to go*
-* *What files are supposed to be named*
+* *How files are supposed to be named*
 * *What depends on what*
 * *Which assets are stale, unused, misplaced, or redundant*